 The two-kingdom classification lasted for a very long time but did not last forever because it did not take into account many major parameters while classifying.
 There was no differentiation of the eukaryotes and prokaryotes; neither unicellular and multicellular; nor photosynthetic and the non-photosynthetic.

 Putting all the organisms in either plant or animal kingdom was insufficient because there were a lot of organisms which could not be classified as either plants or animals.

-All these confusions led to a new mode of classification which had to take into account cell structure, the presence of cell wall, mode of reproduction and mode of nutrition.
+All this confusion led to a new mode of classification which had to take into account cell structure, the presence of cell wall, mode of reproduction and mode of nutrition.
 As a result, R H Whittaker came up with the concept of the five-kingdom classification.

 The five-kingdom classification of living organisms included the following kingdoms:

 Features of Monerans